 Installing hardscaping in your yard can be a great way to reduce maintenance.
 But the main problem with hardscaping is that it looks too...well, too hard.
 As a solution, folks sometimes mix plants and hardscaping together -- the plants will take the "rough edges," if you will, off of the hardscaping.
 You can find all sorts of examples of this "marriage made in the yard," including:

-- Window boxes that soften the harsh lines of decks
+- Window boxes that soften the harsh lines of patios

-- Container gardens and container-grown trees used on patios
+- Container gardens and container-grown trees used on decks (picture)

 - A grass strip left to run up the center of a driveway